plan-net/core4/docs/source/access.rst

 scheme managed by the core4 API request handlers :class:`.LoginHandler`, and :class:`.RoleHandler`.

-Both handlers are delivered through the :class:`.CoreApiServer'.
+Both handlers are delivered through the :class:`.CoreApiServer`.
 The :class:`.RoleHandler` is reserved for core4 administrators AKA *COPs*.

 *COPs* can grant access to jobs, API requests, and databases.
 Additionally